julian-one/dotfiles/README.md

-# Dotfiles
+# Minimal Dotfiles

-Personal development environment configuration for macOS and Arch Linux.
+Minimal development environment configuration for macOS and Arch Linux, following the philosophy of using built-in features and default appearance.

+## Philosophy

+This configuration embraces minimalism:
+- **Built-in features only** - No external plugins or themes
+- **Default appearance** - No custom colors or styling
+- **Essential functionality** - Only what's actually needed
+- **Fast and reliable** - Minimal dependencies, quick startup

 ## Features

-- **Neovim** - LSP, Telescope, Copilot, and 30+ plugins with modular Lua configuration
-- **Zsh** - Powerlevel10k prompt, syntax highlighting, autosuggestions, and custom completions
-- **Tmux** - Custom status bar, Catppuccin theme, vi-mode navigation
+- **Neovim** - Minimal config with essential plugins (treesitter, blink.cmp, harpoon) and comprehensive LSP support
+- **Bash** - Built-in features only, simple prompt with git branch display
-- **Ghostty** - Modern terminal with Comic Code Ligatures and blur effects
+- **Ghostty** - Modern terminal with Comic Code font and minimal configuration
-- **Git** - Aliases and conditional work profile includes
+- **Git** - Work profile configuration support
-- **Fonts** - Comic Code with ligatures for coding
+- **Fonts** - Comic Code Ligatures for enhanced coding experience
+- **Cross-platform** - Automated setup for macOS and Arch Linux

 ## Quick Start